usds/techfar-hub-website-v3/How-To-Update/basic-markdown.md

 3. Third item
 ```

 Note that the numbers don't actually have to be consecutive; they'll get re-written when the page gets rendered.
-So, this is equivilant to the above:
+So, this is equivalent to the above:

 ```markdown
 1. First item